Sounders can’t hold lead against Club Leon of Mexico, lose Leagues Cup final 3-2

-But after three second-half substitutes entered the Leagues Cup final against the Sounders FC on Wednesday, La Fiera was able to score a flurry of goals to win 3-2 at Allegiant Stadium in Las Vegas.
+“I still sense when we face Mexican sides how aggressive and how hungry they are,” Frei said.
+“There’s still a bit of difference when it comes to opponents we find in our league.
+That’s one thing that would be really nice for us to be able to absorb into our own squad — that hunger, that drive, that arrogance at times.
+Then being able to back it up, too, obviously.
+It’s a good lesson.

-Leon was established in 1944 and is a five-time Mexico champion, the last being the 1991-92 season.
+“This was an opportunity to make history for our franchise. … Winning the first one in something is extra special because it will only be done once.
+Our franchise has not won an international trophy at this point in its existence.
+It was an opportunity.”

-The Sounders also aimed to win their first international title.
-The Leagues Cup pits Mexico’s top-flight league against MLS.
-Seattle defeated Tigres UANL and Santos Laguna en route to Wednesday’s final.
+Leagues Cup pits Mexico’s top-flight league against MLS.
+Seattle defeated Liga MX sides Tigres UANL and Santos Laguna en route to Wednesday’s final.
+Club Leon, which was established in 1944, defeated two MLS sides and Pumas UNAM in hoisting its first international trophy.

 Midfielder Cristian Roldan opened the scoring.
 He received a cross from Jimmy Medranda outside the keeper’s box and sliced a left-footed shot into goal in the 48th minute.

 The strike was Roldan’s third of the season across all competitions.
-It’s also Medranda’s third assist of the season across all matches this season.
+It’s also Medranda’s third assist across all matches this season.

 The score livened the indoor stadium with a bipartisan crowd of 24,824 in attendance.